Zi-Lab/zTrack/README.txt

 Dr. Zhike Zi
 at Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences

-The full open source code will be released when the manuscript is prepared in the future.

 Required toolboxs for zTrack
     - MATLAB Image Processing Toolbox
     - MATLAB Parallel Computing Toolbox